TrainingByPackt/PHP-Unit-Test/README.md

 Chapter 6).
 - Symfony CSS Selector: a library to filter the contents of HTML documents using HTML tags and CSS selectors.
 - Monolog: a library to handle logging.
+- Guzzle: a library that wraps up CURL so that it is easier to handle them.